kcx1/fmac/README.md

 > The result would be a message suggesting the there is one character missing, Even though the original length was 12 +/- the previous separators.

 ## Install
 Download from the releases tab.
 Move the application to a folder that is on your $PATH.
-If you chose to put in somewhere like ```/usr/local/bin```, make sure that you update the ownership and the permissions.
-Defaults are typically something like: ```chown root:wheel path/to/file && chmod 755 path/to/file```
+I like to put it either somewhere like ```/usr/local/bin```, or ```~/.local/bin/```

+> [!TIP]
-If you're on Mac you'll also need to tell Mac to trust the software: [Apple Help Guide](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac)
+> If you're on MacOS you'll also need to tell Mac to trust the software.

-The easiest way is to try running the command in the terminal.
-MacOS will prompt you to view it in the finder.
-In the finder, right click the application and choose open.
-At the next popup confirm that you'd like to open the program.
-Once you get through the permission popups - you should be able to run the command now.
+>
+> This is easiest done beofre you move the file.
+Simply open the zip in your downloads folder and right click "Open" on the fmac application.
+This will ask you if you trust the software, click ok and then it will run in your default terminal.
+>
+> It will exit quickly, and that's okay.
+It just displays the help and exits.
+>
+> Once it's ran it will be trusted and can be moved to somewhere that's already on $PATH like ```/usr/local/bin```.
+From here you can run it in your terminal like any other command.
+Here's an article if you get stuck: [Apple Help Guide](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac)

 ## Motivation
 This is actually a rust rewrite of a script that I had done previously in python.
 There were a few reasons for the rewrite.
 I had already been considering rewriting the project and moving it to it's own repo.
 I wanted it to be easily accessible and easier to install and use.
 Python comes with a lot of overhead in order to make it work as easy as other command line tools.
 (Setting up venv's and such) Additionally, since I'm starting to learn Rust, I thought this project would make a great candidate for a starting project.
 Plus it's fast!